dudung/soal/_posts/fi1202/2021-02-16-enclosed-charge.md

 2. Why is it not recommended to get the enclosed charge $q_{\rm enc}$ in Fig. <a href="#fig:ec-half-sphere-in-box">1</a> (center) using a cubic Gaussian surface?
 See [[4](#ref4)] if necessary to find the answer.
 3. From Fig. <a href="#fig:ec-qenc-surface-concept">2</a> find enclosed charge $q_{\rm enc}$ for Gaussian surface $s_1$ and $s_4$.
 Show how you come the the answers.
 4. Find the $q_{\rm enc}$ for BCC in Fig. <a href="#fig:ec-cell-sc-bcc">3</a> (right).
 Explain why you give the answer.
+5. Show how to obtain Eqns. \eqref{eqn:ec-solid-sphere-homogeneous-isotropic-rho} and \eqref{eqn:ec-hollow-sphere-homogeneous-isotropic-rho} using Eqn. \eqref{eqn:ec-enclosed-charge}.

 ## References